 Verleen Tucker is descended from one of Colorado’s earliest pioneer families.
-In 1858, her great-great-grandfather, Marshal Cook was the founding president of Arapahoe City, now Golden.
-Marshal was also involved in the founding of Denver.
+In 1858, her great-great-grandfather, Marshal Cook was the founding president of Arapahoe City, which is now where the city of Golden stands.

 Retired, she lives in Steamboat Springs, Colorado with her two cats, Sophie and Blaze.
 Her home is four blocks away from one of the best ski mountains in the world.
 Verleen’s favorite time is spent with her two grown sons and their families, and anything that involves the Great Outdoors.

-Her work published in Summerset Review was nominated for Best American Essays.
+She has been published in Blue Lake Review.
+Her work in Summerset Review was nominated for Best American Essays.
 Her novelette, “The Trail to Cloud City” was published in the anthology, The Mountain Pass.

 For more information, contact the author at: www.verleentucker.com